 Simply put, the Kerygma is the Gospel.
 But how can we effectively share it in our everyday lives?

 As Christ did—with patience, mercy, and love of our neighbor all while remaining firm in sharing the truth and calling others to more.
-This is the balance of sharing the Kerygma while effectively accompanying others.
+This is the balance of sharing the kerygma while effectively accompanying others.

 To do this, here are seven steps to help you share the Good News of Jesus with those around you.